akheron/optics-ts/README.md

 good typings for optics in TypeScript, and the task becomes impossible if one tried to retrofit types on an existing JavaScript implementation.

-[monocle-ts](https://github.com/gcanti/monocle-ts) is probably the most popular TypeScript optics library.
-It lacks polymorphism, and creating optics is verbose and cumbersome.
-You first create optics for each level of the data structure, and then compose them with separate function calls.
-This also often requires you to declare many unnecessary intermediate types for your data.
+- [monocle-ts](https://github.com/gcanti/monocle-ts) is probably the most
+  popular TypeScript optics library.

-[@grammarly/focal](https://github.com/grammarly/focal) is not an optics library per se, rather an UI framework.
-Its optics are very limited.
+- [@grammarly/focal](https://github.com/grammarly/focal) is not an optics
+  library per se, rather an UI framework for TypeScript.